 Review the Credit Union’s policies and procedures periodically and update them as necessary to ensure their continued effectiveness.

-IDENTITY THEFT-RELATED INFORMATION.
+IDENTITY THEFT-RELATED INFORMATION AND PRVENTION OF REPORTING BLOCKED INFORMATION.
 To prevent the refurnishing of blocked information, if the member presents the Credit Union with an identity theft report at the address specified by the Credit Union, stating that the information maintained by the Credit Union purports to relate to the member, resulted from identity theft, the Credit Union will not furnish such information to the CRA unless the Credit Union subsequently knows or is informed by the member that the information is correct.
+The Credit Union will also have processes in place to respond to any notification that it receives from a CRA relating to information resulting from identify theft, to prevent the Credit Union from refurnishing such block information.